 Contributions are recognized when the donor makes a promise to give to the Entity that is, in substance, unconditional.
-The Entity reports contributions restricted by donors as increases in net assets without donor restrictions if the restrictions expire (that is, when a stipulated time restriction ends or purpose restricted contributions are reported as increases in net assets with donor restrictions, depending on the nature of the restrictions.
+The Entity reports contributions restricted by donors as increases in net assets without donor restrictions if the restrictions expire (that is, when a stipulated time restriction ends or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
+All other donor restricted contributions are reported as increases in net assets with donor restrictions, depending on the nature of the restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.